-How You Can Have A Healthy Aquarium Through Simple Water Changes And Easy Maintenance
+How You Can Have a Healthy Aquarium With Simple Water Changes and Easy Maintenance

 Easy Instructions and More Information

 It is actually not hard to maintain a happy and healthy freshwater aquarium, but it does take some weekly maintenance to keep the chemistry in balance and the quality of the water high.

 Once you have an established aquarium with fish, plants, rocks, decorations, filters, aeration, then you need to keep the water quality where it has to be to maintain life in your aquarium.
 Obviously mechanical filtration is a must, but many don't realize that the water quality will become quite poor as the fishes waste and decayed food (which becomes Ammonia) will increase the build up of nitrate (NO3) a harmful chemical that will build up to lethal levels if left unchecked.